Why am I always bloated?

 Yes, straws aren’t just bad for the environment.
 As it turns out, using straws may actually contribute to your bloating.
 Swallowing too much air, whether through chewing gum, eating or drinking too quickly or using straws, allows additional air to make its way into your intestines, similar to the way that the gas from carbonated beverages would.
 The result?
 You guessed it: bloating.

-If you’re experiencing regular bloating, looking into these options is definitely the right place to start, but if you are still experiencing bloating after making some of these changes, we recommend checking out our article, 6 (Unexpected) Reasons You May Be Bloated, and, of course, following up with your doctor.
-For immediate bloating relief, you can try out our DEBLOAT + PREBIOTIC, which works immediately to address bloating and also encourages the good bacteria in your gut to help symptoms long term.
+If you’re experiencing regular bloating, looking into these options is definitely the right place to start, but if you are still experiencing bloating after making some of these changes, we recommend following up with your doctor.
+For immediate bloating relief, you can try out our DEBLOAT+, which works immediately to address bloating and reduce discomfort.

 BY: HALLEY FURLONG-MITCHELL 08/14/19